Canada House Gallery by Whitney Arnott

 Tien also owns galleries in Vancouver, Toronto and Seattle.
 Pelham explains, “We’re really thrilled that somebody with a great reputation and qualifications is the one to take Canada House to that next generation.”
 The gallery is committed to carrying on the legacy of showcasing contemporary Canadian and Inuit art.

 The next generation of Canada House Gallery in Banff promises to remain true to their dedication of showcasing Canadian paintings, sculptures, jewelry and more.
 They look forward to this next chapter in their story.
-Read more about Canada House Gallery here.
+Read more about the unfolding story of this iconic Banff gallery here.